-The tenants at Kinsmen Garden Court need assurance of security of tenure and stability as the end date of the project's operating agreements approaches.
-Peterborough Kinsman Club Enterprises Limited (Kinsman) has expressed its interest in preserving the housing under its current mandate, and has determined the need for continued financial assistance from the City.
-Kinsman is in a good financial position now, and buildings are in adequate condition, but the expiry of operating agreements, which results in full property tax and City ownership of the land, creates a challenging future.
+The tenants at Kinsmen Garden Court need assurance of security of tenure and stability as the end date of operating agreements approaches.
+Peterborough Kinsman Club Enterprises Limited has expressed its interest in preserving the housing under its current mandate, and has determined the need for continued financial assistance from the City.
+Kinsman is in a good financial position now, and buildings are in adequate condition, but the expiry of operating agreements, which result in full property tax and City ownership of the land, creates a challenging future.